intel/ai-reference-models/quickstart/recommendation/tensorflow/wide_deep_large_ds/training/fp32/README.md

 quickstart/<script name>.sh
 ```

-The script will write a log file, checkpoints, and the saved model to
+The script will write a log file and the saved model to the `OUTPUT_DIR`
-the `OUTPUT_DIR`.
+and checkpoints will be written to the `CHECKPOINT_DIR`.

 <!-- 60.
 Docker -->
 ## Docker